 Celebrities with oblong faces: Adam Levine, Jay-Z, Ben Affleck

 What looks good: Biggs told us that oblong-shaped faces require a balanced style that doesn’t end up making the face look even more elongated.
-Among those he recommended was a pulled-back man bun, as it tends to shorten the face.
+Among those he recommends is a pulled-back man bun, as it tends to shorten the face.
 For the bearded, various shapes and lengths blend well with this look.

 A triangle is more or less the same as a heart, but inverted, so that the forehead is the narrowest part of the face while the jawline is the widest.